kkibria/dev_cookbook/docs/_topics/jslib.md

 ## Using require like a node package in browser.

 Lets take an example where we will use node package in a javascript file.
 This kind of setup would work in a node environment without problem.
 But in a browser using ``require`` would normally be a problem.
-But we can use the following method to make it work in browser.
+We can use the following method to make it work in browser.

 In this example we will instantiate jquery with ``require`` as a node module.
 First get jquery module using npm.
 Then make ``test.js`` module as following.
 At the end of the file we will export the API.